alfonsof/azure-java-examples/azureblobstoragelistall/README.md

 # Azure Blob Storage List All Containers Java example

-This folder contains a Java application example that list all Blob storage containers on Microsoft Azure.
+This folder contains a Java application example that handles Blob storage on Microsoft Azure.

 List the blobs in all Blob Storage containers in an Azure storage account.